 Second Saturday of the month at 12:00 PM in English and Fourth Saturday of the month at 12:00 PM in Spanish at Most Holy Trinity Campus and Third Saturday of the month at 12:00 PM at Our Lady of Fatima Campus.
 Prior to birth of the child, expectant parents are encouraged to attend a Pre-Baptismal class.
 Call the rectory at 203-269-8791 for further information.

 BAPTISM PREPARATION CLASS: Baptism classes help prepare first time parents (and others) for bringing their child up in the faith.
 Parents or soon-to-be-parents wishing to attend a class must call the rectory to register, 203-269-8791, and must register as MEMBERS OF MOST HOLY TRINITY PARISH.

-Those seeking a sponsor certificate must be Catholics in good standing; registered with the parish and using the envelope system for participating in online giving at least three months.
+Those seeking a sponsor certificate must be Catholics in good standing; registered with the parish and using the envelope system or participating in online giving for at least three months.

 Contact the Parish Office 6 months in advance.
 All couples need to receive the Sacrament of Holy Matrimony in the Catholic Church before living together.
 Civil marriages are not sacramental and are not recognized as marriages by the Church.

 God has created man and woman for each other, and it is a blessing when a man and a woman make the gift of a commitment to each other.
 However, no relationship is complete if God is not a part of it.
 Christ, Who performed his first miracle at a wedding, instituted the Sacrament of Marriage so that the institution of marriage might be elevated to become a sign of Christ’s love for His Church and to be a true exchange of love.
 Christ desires that couples receive the Sacrament of Marriage, and so benefit from God’s presence in their relationship.
 (Catechism #1613, #1616)